pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/Curl.md

 Once the handshake is complete successfully, HTTP communication continues, and it is encrypted after that.
 This is a very high-level overview of the key exchange.

-> **Note**: Depending on the circumstances, an attacker may be able to perform an HTTP downgrade attack, which downgrades HTTPS communication to HTTP, making the data transferred in clear-text.
+> **Note**: Depending on the circumstances, an attacker may be able to perform an HTTP downgrade attack, which downgrades HTTPS communication to HTTP, making the data transferred in clear text.
 This is done by setting up a Man-In-The-Middle (MITM) proxy to transfer all traffic through the attacker's host without the user's knowledge.
 However, most modern browsers, servers, and web applications protect against this attack.

 ## cURL

 [cURL](https://curl.haxx.se/) (client URL) is a command-line tool and library that primarily supports HTTP along with many other protocols.
-This makes it a good candidate for scripts and automation, making it essential for sending various types of web requests from the command line, which is necessary for many types of web penetration tests.
+This makes it a good candidate for scripts and automation, making it essential for sending various types of web requests from the command line, which is necessary for many web penetration tests.

 ![image](https://github.com/user-attachments/assets/4c453681-1840-4fe1-a220-a2ffc20ed44d)